Pat Murphy (baseball manager): Netherlands national team

-After participating in the Haarlem Baseball Week with the Claremont-Mudd-Scripps Stags, Murphy was offered the manager position for the Netherlands national baseball team at the 1987 European Baseball Championship.
-The Netherlands beat Italy in the best-of-five championship game, qualifying them for the 1988 Summer Olympics in Seoul.
-For the 1988 Olympics, Murphy was replaced by former Northern Colorado Bears coach Tom Petroff as skipper of the Dutch team.
+Murphy was named the manager of the Netherlands national team, at the advice of former Claremont and Netherlands coach Bill Arce, for the 1987 World Port Tournament and 1987 European Baseball Championship.
+The Netherlands beat Italy in the European championship, qualifying them for the 1988 Summer Olympics in Seoul.
+Murphy then became Notre Dame's coach, and the Dutch replaced Murphy with former Northern Colorado Bears coach Tom Petroff for the Olympics.

-Murphy returned to manage the Dutch national team at the 2000 Summer Olympics in Sydney, Australia.
-Under him, the Netherlands finished fifth with a 3-4 record, missing the medal round but managing to win against Cuba, which up to that point were undefeated in Olympic competition.
-Three of his players, Robert Eenhoorn, Hensley Meulens, and Evert-Jan 't Hoen, went on to manage the Netherlands team in the future.
+Murphy returned to manage the Dutch national team at the 2000 Summer Olympics in Sydney.
+The Netherlands finished fifth with a 3–4 record, missing the medal round but winning against Cuba, which until that time were undefeated in Olympic competition.
+Three of his players, Robert Eenhoorn, Hensley Meulens, and Evert-Jan 't Hoen, would later manage the Netherlands team.

 San Diego Padres (2010–2015)

-In February 2010, Murphy was hired by the San Diego Padres as Special Assistant to Baseball Operations.
+In February 2010, Murphy was hired by the San Diego Padres as a special assistant to baseball operations.
 Murphy skippered the Padres' Northwest League affiliate, the Eugene Emeralds, as their manager for the 2011 and 2012 seasons, as the Emeralds had consecutive league-best overall season records.
 While in Eugene, Coach Murphy compiled a 93–47 record (.664 pct).

-Murphy managed the Tucson Padres of the Class AAA Pacific Coast League (PCL) in 2013 and the El Paso Chihuahuas of the PCL in 2014 and 2015.
+Murphy managed the Tucson Padres of the Triple-A Pacific Coast League (PCL) in 2013 and the El Paso Chihuahuas of the PCL in 2014 and 2015.
 In 2015, the Milwaukee Brewers wanted to hire Murphy as a major league coach on Craig Counsell's coaching staff; Murphy coached Counsell at Notre Dame.
 The Padres refused to allow him to join the Brewers, even though it would constitute a promotion.

-On June 16, 2015, Murphy was appointed interim manager of the San Diego Padres after then-manager Bud Black was fired.
-Immediately after the 2015 season, the Padres announced that Murphy would not be retained as manager.
+On June 16, 2015, Murphy was appointed interim manager of the San Diego Padres after manager Bud Black was fired.
+Immediately after the season, the Padres announced that Murphy would not be retained as manager.